ygfalcon/Solsniper-zero/README.md

 - **Whale wallet activity** — share of liquidity held by very large accounts.

-These metrics are gathered automatically by the on-chain scanners and fed into `run_simulations`.
-Sudden spikes or drops adjust the `RiskManager` parameters so the bot reduces exposure during potential dumps and scales in when activity surges.
+These metrics are gathered automatically by the on-chain scanners and fed into `run_simulations`.  `RiskManager.adjusted()` now factors them directly into the scaling of `risk_tolerance` and allocation limits.
+High transaction rates or volume spikes increase the scale, while large depth changes or heavy whale concentration reduce it.
+This helps the bot back off during potential dumps and scale in aggressively when on-chain activity surges.

 ## Minimum Portfolio Value